parazyd/uwu/README.md

 continue.
 Otherwise, you may want to set up a `NOPASSWD` entry in sudoers, or something similar to prolong the timeout.

-This will probably take a little bit.
+This process can take 20 minutes of crunching, depending on your hardware.
 When this is issued, the build system will start downloading the necessary source code and binaries.
 It will be compiling the Linux kernel, and setting up and configuring an Alpine Linux chroot.
 Once done, the chroot will be packed and compressed into a cpio archive which can then be extracted on a microSD card we can use with our Raspberry Pi Zero.

 Hardware